 Another variation: Use about a half cup of chopped black olives instead of the shiitake bacon.

 A note about the barbecue seasoning: You’ll find these kinds of seasoning blends in the spice section of supermarkets.
-They add a bold flavor note, even in small amounts.
-There are several varieties including mesquite, smoky maple, and just plain barbecue.
+Varieties including mesquite, smoky maple, and just plain barbecue.
 They're all good!
+McCormick is a common brand.

-If you like this pizza, you might also enjoy …
+If you like this caramelized onion pizza, you might also enjoy …

 Thanks to Top This!® for sending samples to The Vegan Atlas.
 This is NOT a sponsored post.
 We love to tell our readers about products that will make their plant-based life easier and more delicious.
 Check their store locator to see if this product is available near you.